event4u-app/data-helpers/starlight/src/content/docs/advanced/callback-filters.md

 1. **CallbackFilter** - For use in pipelines with inline closures
 2. **CallbackHelper** - For named callbacks in template expressions

-Both receive a `CallbackParameters` DTO with complete context about the current transformation.
+Both receive a `CallbackParameters` Dto with complete context about the current transformation.

-## CallbackParameters DTO
+## CallbackParameters Dto

 Every callback receives a `CallbackParameters` object with the following properties: